xuintl/wavy-bird/README.md

    - Produce a steady tone (humming works best) to make the bird fly.
    - Stop making noise to let gravity pull the bird down.
 5. Avoid the pipes!
+6. Press `F` if you want to toggle fullscreen.

 ## Technologies Used